-If you find yourself asking “what are the dangers and are muscle relaxers addictive,” you may want to read on about those qualities.
+If you find yourself asking, “Are muscle relaxers addictive?” you may want to read on about those qualities.
 The first recorded use of muscle relaxers was in the 16th century when Amazon natives used poison-tipped arrows to cause muscular paralysis.
 And that’s how the danger began.
 Muscle relaxers today only use a very small amount of the drug, designed to slightly relax certain muscles in order to get pain relief.
 Some sources suggest that addictive muscle relaxers aren’t any more effective at relieving back and neck pain than anti-depressants.
 The medical community is split on muscle relaxer use, considering the health and addiction risks.

 Are Muscle Relaxers Addictive — Recognize the Signs

 What are the symptoms of muscle relaxer addiction?
 In small doses, many of these drugs can be very effective and fast-acting.
 Due to the immediate relief muscle relaxers provide, addiction can happen quickly.
 If you’re in pain and you know that pain disappears in a few minutes when taking a muscle relaxer, it is hard to pace yourself.
 Thousands of people have slipped into addiction in exactly this way.
 Luckily there’s a way out through a medically supervised detox program.
 Detox is the process of removing all the unwanted toxins from your body, and it’s the necessary first step in any rehab program.

 Serenity House Detox knows what you’re going through, and has developed a program of specialized detox and recovery for muscle relaxer addicts and for many other addictions as well.
 With two detox center locations in Florida, we offer a variety of drug and alcohol detox programs.
 Some of them include:

 - Mens detox program

 - Womens detox program

 - Opiate detox program

 - Painkiller detox program